Frequently Asked Questions

 Will I get a receipt?

-Yes, after making a payment, you will receive a copy of your receipt to the email that is linked to your Tribe Home account.
+Yes, after making a payment, you will receive a copy of your receipt to your registered email in Tribe Home.

 If this is your first time using the payment feature, please check your Spam and Junk Folder.

-If you don’t receive an email from firstname.lastname@example.org within 1 hour, please contact our Accounts Receivable team by creating a Help Desk ticket in Tribe Home.
+If you don’t receive an email from [email protected] within 1 hour, please contact our Support Team by creating a Help Desk ticket in Tribe Home.

 Is there a fee for making an online payment?